rbirkby/Ilmer.org/about.md

 ### The Name

+Ilmer has been known as Ilmire and Illmire.
 As late as 1949, the Bucks Herald still occasionally referred to Ilmer as Ilmire.

 For example, from their March 22nd 1924 issue: